Cheapest fixed rate energy now (UK) — July 2026 deals that beat the cap

 - Reasonable standing charges (especially important if you’re out during the day)

-- Low or no exit fees, if flexibility matters
+- Low or no exit fees, if flexibility matters (the Octopus 12M fix has a £0 exit fee)

 - A term length that matches your plans (moving home, renovations, etc.)

-Protection from price rises
+Protection from further price rises

 Clear comparison of true cost